Bruery Beers get the ‘Boot’. Bootleggers tap take over at Provisions Mon @ 6.

 Slapfish – more like bukkakefish am I right?
 So much sauce drowned everything into a salty oblivion.
 I love seafood, so much that I actually like to taste it!
 I hear they’re opening a restaurant as well, bring napkins or some wet wipes.
 If I go, I’m dressing like the Gorton’s Fisherman, don’t hate.

-Brats Berlin – Any time you peak over the $5 mark for your base items, the food better be amazing.
+Brats Berlin – Any time you peak over the $5 mark for your base items, the food better be aces.
 The casing on my brat was so thick and intense I had to remove it.
 Nothing creepier than a guy removing casing from a brat, just sayin’.
 I’m German too.
 I like casing.